 Validation of manufacturing processes is a requirement of the Current Good Manufacturing Practice (CGMP) regulations for finished pharmaceuticals (21 CFR 211.100 and 211.110), and is considered an enforceable element of current good manufacturing practice for active pharmaceutical ingredients (APIs) under the broader statutory CGMP provisions of section 501(a)(2)(B) of the Federal Food, Drug, and Cosmetic Act.
 A validated manufacturing process has a high level of scientific assurance that it will reliably produce acceptable product.
 The proof of validation is obtained through rational experimental design and the evaluation of data, preferably beginning from the process development phase and continuing through the commercial production phase.
-Refer also to the Guideline of General Principles of Process Validation (May 1987, originally published by CDER, CBER, and CDRH and presently recognized by CDER, CBER, and CVM).
-(Note: The guideline is under revision as of the date of this CPG.)
+Refer also to Guidance for Industry Process Validation: General Principles and Practices (January 2011, presently recognized by CDER, CBER, and CVM).